by T.S. Eliot

 Meanwhile the Treaty of Sèvres ended the war between the Allies and Turkey.
 The treaty, which limited Turkey to a military force of 50,000. gave Britain, France and Italy full control over Turkey's financial affairs.
-It also France and Italy "zones of control and influence", and granted autonomy to the Kurds.
+It also gave France and Italy "zones of control and influence", and granted autonomy to the Kurds.
 Ottoman Sultan Mehmed VI's representatives signed the treaty confirming arrangements for partitioning of the Ottoman Empire.
-However, the vast majority of Turks in refused to recognize the treaty.
+However, the vast majority of Turks in the Empire refused to recognise the treaty.

 In the USA, on 16th January, prohibition - a nationwide constitutional ban on the sale, production, importation, and transportation of alcoholic beverages - was introduced.
 It remained in force until 1933.

 Less newsworthy - at the time at any rate - was the meeting in Munich on 24th February at which Adolf Hitler presented a twenty-five point program, combining elements of socialism and racism, to the newly formed National Socialist German Workers’ Party (Nazis).